uc-cdis/cloud-automation/README.md

 $ gen3 workon csoc <name of account>_utilityvm
 ```

-4. Make the necesary changes to the config.tfvars
+4. Make the necessary changes to the config.tfvars

 ```
 $ gen3 cd